-Anyway so far the HEU Deal caused the elimination by down-blending of over 300 metric tons of Russian HEU (estimated by USEC to correspond to the elimination of over twelve thousand nuclear warheads), and it seems to proceed now at a steady rate entailing the elimination of 30 metric tons of HEU per year.
-This is a positive result, although much more could and should be done, indeed a faster rate of elimination (by as much as a factor of five) would have been feasible -- certainly technologically and also in terms of Russian willingness -- if adequate funds were made available (even on a temporary basis) to support an acceleration of the elimination of the 500 metric tons of HEU declared by Russia to be in excess of their military needs.
-An extension of the project so as to eliminate additional quantities of Russian HEU can/should now be envisaged, perhaps via a different sort of financial arrangement.
-Unfortunately -- and in my opinion most unwisely -- the USA and other affluent countries do not seem as committed to address this question as it should be implied by the lip service paid to the risk of nuclear terrorism, for instance at the meeting of the G8 group of nations (or G7+1: Canada, France, Germany, Italy, Japan, UK, USA + Russia) held at Kananaskis in 2002, where the formula 10+10/10 (ten plus ten over ten) was advertised, meaning an agreement "in principle" to devote 10 billion US dollars by the USA, plus 10 billion US dollars by the other countries, over the next 10 years, to promote various developments meant to alleviate the risk of the use by terrorists of means of mass destruction.
+Anyway so far the HEU Deal caused the elimination by down-blending of over 300 tons of Russian HEU (estimated by USEC to correspond to the elimination of over twelve thousand nuclear warheads), and it seems to proceed now at a steady rate entailing the elimination of 30 tons of HEU per year.
+This is a positive result, although much more could and should be done, indeed a faster rate of elimination (by as much as a factor of five) would have been originally feasible - certainly technologically and also in terms of Russian willingness - provided adequate funds were available to support a faster elimination of the 500 tons of HEU declared excess by Russia.
+An extension of the project so as to eliminate additional quantities of Russian HEU can also be envisaged, perhaps via a different sort of financial arrangement.
+Unfortunately - and in my opinion most unwisely -- the USA and other affluent countries do not seem as committed to address this question as it should be implied by the lip service paid to the risk of nuclear terrorism, for instance at the meeting of the G8 group of nations (or G7+1: Canada, France, Germany, Italy, Japan, UK, USA + Russia) held at Kananaskis in 2002, where the formula 10+10/10 (ten plus ten over ten) was advertised, meaning an agreement "in principle" to devote 10 billion US dollars by the USA, plus 10 billion US dollars by the other countries, over the next 10 years, to promote various developments meant to alleviate the risk of the use by terrorists of means of mass destruction.
 But these commitments have not been and are not being fully implemented.

-A study advocating faster progress in the elimination of HEU and suggesting political and financial arrangements to this end was completed some years ago.
-It originated in the Pugwash context -- then was commissioned by the Swedish government and performed by an international expert group.
-[G. Arbman, F. Calogero, Paolo Cotta-Ramusino, Lars van Dassen, M. Martellini, M. Bremer Maerli, A. Nikitin, J. Prawitz, L. Wredberg, "Eliminating Stockpiles of Highly Enriched Uranium: Options for an Action Agenda in Co-operation with the Russian

-Federation", Report submitted to the Swedish Ministry for Foreign Affairs, SKI Report 2004: 15, ISSN 1104-1374, available on www.ski.se] The main idea of that study is to offer financial incentives - possibly in the form of loans without interest -to Russia (and possibly to other countries of the former Soviet Union; but most of the HEU is in Russia) in order to promote additional elimination of HEU besides that already agreed with the USA.
-The hope was that other affluent countries (Europe, Japan, Australia, Canada,...), besides the USA, become involved in this enterprise; but, for various reasons, this has not (yet) happened.
-Perhaps some developments in this direction -- at least in the bilateral USA-Russia context -- are now in progress.
-However, the foundation of the HEU Deal was a Russian decision -- taken at the beginning of the 1990s and sanctioned by the Duma -- to declare 500 metric tons of HEU redundant to any military employment.
-But -- in spite of the obvious military irrelevance of most of the remaining stock of HEU still possessed by Russia-- it seems now unlikely that Russia will agree to additional elimination of its HEU, due to the changed geopolitical setting: much improved financial circumstances of Russia mainly thanks to the raise in the price of oil and gas, deteriorated strategic relations among Russia and Western countries (in primis the USA), resurgent nationalism in Russia with the standard associated tendency to ignore rational considerations.
+A study advocating faster progress in the elimination of HEU and suggesting political and financial arrangements to this end has been completed some years ago.
+It originated in the Pugwash context, and it was eventually commissioned by the Swedish government and performed by an international expert group.
+[G. Arbman, F. Calogero, Paolo Cotta-Ramusino, Lars van Dassen, M. Martellini, M. Bremer Maerli, A. Nikitin, J. Prawitz, L. Wredberg, "Eliminating Stockpiles of Highly Enriched Uranium: Options for an Action Agenda in Co-operation with the Russian Federation", Report submitted to the Swedish Ministry for Foreign Affairs, SKI Report 2004: 15, ISSN 1104-1374, available on www.ski.se] The main idea of that study is to offer financial incentives to Russia (and possibly to other countries of the former Soviet Union; but most of the HEU is in Russia) to promote additional elimination of HEU besides that already agreed with the USA.
+Perhaps some developments in this direction - at least in the bilateral USA-Russia context - are now in progress.